ducktors/Valkeyrie/docs/README.md

 - Pluggable serializers
 - Factory methods (`from`/`fromAsync`)

-### From the Old Documentation

-If you're looking for content from the previous `documentation.md` file:
-- It has been archived as `documentation.md.old`
-- All content has been reorganized into focused guides
-- Use this README to find the equivalent new location

 ## Contributing to Documentation

 Found an issue or want to improve the docs?
-See [CONTRIBUTING.md](../CONTRIBUTING.md).
+See [CONTRIBUTING.md](https://github.com/ducktors/valkeyrie/blob/main/CONTRIBUTING.md).

 ### Documentation Structure